unraid/docs/docs/legacy/FAQ/Replacing_a_Data_Drive.md

     Preclearing new drives one to three times provides a thorough test of the drive, eliminates 'infant mortality' failures.

-:   ***It's always good to have a prepared and tested replacement drive
-    already on hand!***
+- ***It's always good to have a prepared and tested replacement drive already on hand!***

 - **Important!
-You cannot replace a drive with one that is LARGER than the parity drive!** If your replacement drive is larger than the parity drive, then proceed to [The parity swap procedure](The_parity_swap_procedure "wikilink").
+You cannot replace a drive with one that is LARGER than the parity drive!** If your replacement drive is larger than the parity drive, then proceed to [The parity swap procedure](The_parity_swap_procedure.md).

-:   unRAID does not require the replacement drive to be the same size as
-    the old drive being replaced.
+- unRAID does not require the replacement drive to be the same size as the old drive being replaced.
 It CANNOT be smaller, but it CAN be a larger drive, up to the size of the parity drive.
 If too large, unRAID has a special two-step 'Parity Swap' procedure (often